dcooney/instant-images/README.txt

 No, an Openverse account is not required.

 = Do I need an account at Giphy? =
-Yes, Giphy requires a valid API key.
-You can get your own by signing up for a free account at [Giphy](https://developers.giphy.com/).
+No, we provide an API for you to use, however you can get your own by signing up for a free account at [Giphy](https://developers.giphy.com/).
 When you sign up be sure to choose the "Select API" option and choose the "Giphy API" option.

 == Installation ==